 WHY GO TO ICELAND?

 There are a million reasons to visit Iceland.
 Visit to gawk at nature – there are majestic waterfalls, wide lava fields, black sand beaches, frosty glaciers, warm geothermal springs, deep canyons and blue lagoons.
-Visit Iceland to experience the hip culture of the Nordics, see up and coming bands in Reykjavik, buy wool sweaters, drink artisanal coffee and guzzle craft beer.
-Also, getting there is easy!
+Visit to experience the hip culture of the Nordics, see up and coming bands in Reykjavik, buy wool sweaters, drink artisanal coffee and guzzle craft beer.
+Visit, because getting there is easy!
 Iceland is a 3 hour flight from Boston and a great stopover when flying to Europe.
-Iceland is famous for for the Northern Lights which appear during the fall and winter months and long, sunny days in the summer months.
+The country is also famous for its Northern Lights, glimmers in the night sky which appear during the fall and winter months.

 See what it looks like: ICELAND PHOTO GALLERY.